zia-dev/zia-codeshop/README.md

-- 👋 Hi, I’m @zia-dev
+- 👋 Hi, This is Zia.
+(Full Stack Developer)
-- 👀 I’m interested in Coding in laravel
+- 👀 I’m interested in Coding in laravel and MERN
-- 🌱 I’m currently learning laravel, VueJs etc
+- 🌱 I’m worked learning laravel, VueJs & currently working on MERN Stack
-- 💞️ I’m looking to collaborate on Laravel Projects
+- 💞️ I’m looking to collaborate on  MERN Stack
 - 📫 How to reach me => LinkedIn https://www.linkedin.com/in/zia-khan-developer-28j96
 <!---
-zia-codeshop/zia-codeshop is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->